Chetavani ra Chungatya: The deliberation

 It is believed that Fateh Singh came to Delhi due to the pressure of the colonial government, but reading the couplets written by Kesari Singh had a profound effect on him.
 Moreover, his conditions over precedence in seating were not followed.
 The poet reminded the Maharana of the glorious and heroic traditions of his ancestors, who never submitted to any power nor paid ‘Nazar’ to anyone but carried on constant struggle to uphold their name and fame.
 The composition accused the ruler of deviating from the heroic traditions of his dynasty.
 The couplets had clearly indicated the wishes of the people.

 The famous Indian diarist Amar Singh, son of Thakur Narayan Singh of Kanota, attended the Delhi Durbar as an Imperial Cadet.
 He recounted in his diary that Sir Pratap, Maharaja of Idar & Regent of Jodhpur, was woken up at midnight by him & informed of Maharana's refusal to attend; who, in turn, informed Viceroy's secretary Lawrence of the situation and warned him that if undue pressure was put on Maharana or retaliatory action was taken, the matter would worsen.
-He remined that, at the moment, the armed forces of all the princely states were halted in Delhi and their full sympathies remained with the Maharana.
+He reminded that, at the moment, the armed forces of all the princely states were halted in Delhi and their full sympathies remained with the Maharana.
 Lord Curzon, upon learning of this, reluctantly accepted the outcome.

 Since his arrival in Delhi, Fateh Singh had stayed in his camp, the rebuking couplets (Chetavani ra Chungatya) causing him to reconsider his decision and creating turmoil.
 Thakur Narayan Singh of Kanota and Maharaja Jai Singh of Alwar disguised themselves and came to his camp to show their support.
 They detailed the arrangements for his travel from Delhi to Chittor, with horses at every mile: his travel from Delhi to Baswa to be handled by Alwar State, from Baswa to Jahazpur by Jaipur State, and from Jahazpur to Chittor by Gopal Singh Kharwa.
 Sir Pratap of Jodhpur would handle everything back in Delhi.

 These words strengthened his resolve.
 Maharana declared he was ill and returned to Udaipur via a special train.